hulu/restfulgit/README.md

 Raw Files
 ----------
-Returns the raw file data for the file on the specified branch:
+Returns the raw file data for the file on the specified branch, tag, or commit SHA:

-    /repos/:repo_key/raw/:branch_name/:file_path
+    GET /repos/:repo_key/blob/:refspec/:file_path

 List Repositories
 ----------